timfelle/neko/doc/pages/simcomps.md

     "compute_value": 50
 }
 ~~~~~~~~~~~~~~~
-If no parameters for the `output_` parametersare provided, they areset to be the
+If no parameters for the `output_` parameters are provided, they are set to be the
  same as for `compute_`.

  ## List of simulation components